 Our board of directors is divided into three classes, with only one class of directors being appointed in each year, and with each class (except for those directors appointed prior to our first annual general meeting) serving a three-year term.
 In accordance with the NYSE corporate governance requirements, we are not required to hold an annual general meeting until one year after our first fiscal year end following our listing on the NYSE.
-The term of office of the first class of directors, consisting of the second class of directors, consisting of the second annual general meeting.
-The term of office of the third class of directors, consisting of the second annual general meeting.
+The term of office of the first class of directors, consisting of Marc Stad and Pat Robertson, will expire at our first annual general meeting.
+The term of office of the second class of directors, consisting of Sarah J. Friar and Douglas Merritt, will expire at our second annual general meeting.
+The term of office of the third class of directors, consisting of David D. Ossip, Gokul Rajaram and Jay Simons, will expire at our third annual general meeting.